Crowell-Collier Publishing Company: 20th century

 As the 20th century began, the company changed hands again and moved into mainstream magazine publishing.
 P. P. Mast died in 1898 (leaving an estate of a million and a half dollars).
 In 1902, John S. Crowell obtained Kirkpatrick's interests and established it as the Crowell Publishing Company.
 In 1906, Crowell turned around and sold his interest in the company to Joseph P. Knapp and George Hazen of New York, who incorporated in New Jersey and kept the name Crowell Publishing Company.
 The new company maintained offices in New York City in addition to Springfield, Ohio.

-Crowell Publishing Company lost a 1908 appeal before the Board of United States General Appraisers and were assessed countervailing duties on paper imported from Canada.
+Crowell Publishing Company lost a 1908 appeal before the Board of United States General Appraisers and was assessed countervailing duties on paper imported from Canada.